What I’ll Cover

 Know Your Rights

-It’s so important that you are aware of your rights.
+It’s so important that you know your rights.
 If you don’t know your rights, you have no idea what your employer can and cannot legally do.

 It is illegal to mandate the covid vaccine!
 According to this article from Stat News, it is illegal for employers to require a covid vaccine as it is not formally approved, but rather under Emergency Use Authorization.